-As a dog owner, you try your hardest to give your beloved Fido the best as he grows old.
+As a dog owner, you try your hardest to give your beloved furry friend the best as he grows older.
 You tend to all his needs and worry if you notice behaviors that differ from the norm.

 It is natural for you to be concerned when your senior dog starts excessively panting at night.
 Just to be clear, panting is completely normal.
 Dogs do it to regulate their body temperature when they are hot or exhausted after exercising.
 But excessive panting at night when they are not particularly active is a cause for suspicion.